 B: Offer even more services.
 If the business he approached doesn’t want any group training in the Westerpark, perhaps they need a cleaner for their office.
-If the neighbor prefers to spend his evening drinking beer in front of the television, perhaps he’d need a window cleaner once a month.
+If the neighbor prefers to spend his evening drinking beer in front of the television, maybe he's lazy, and he’d need a window cleaner once a month.

-If Slim decides to go for option B in all three aforementioned polls, this would give Slim an alternative to-do list in how he could start his business and get his first clients.
+If Slim decides to go for option B in all three polls mentioned above, this will give Slim an alternative to-do list in how he could start his new business and get his first clients.
 It’s a way smaller to-do list but perhaps has even more impact.
 The to-do list would look like this:

 Ask everyone in your inner and even outer circle if there’s a problem that you could help them fix.
-Take all jobs — Keep telling people your real expertise, remind them of your talent but take every job that comes on your path.
-All in good time — if you have any time left, start your online communication.
+Take all jobs — Keep telling people your real expertise, and promote your startup ideas.
+Remind them of your talent but take every job that comes on your path.
+All in good time — if you have any time left, start your online campaign.
 This approach has several benefits:

 - A direct cash flow.
 This approach would enable making money right away.
 You’d have food in the fridge and perhaps even some money to start saving again.